 The Corridor is driven by Working Groups formed by scholars from across Corridor institutions to collaborate on a particular project/topic/concern.
 Groups may apply for seed funds to host academic year activities (colloquia, performances, screenings, writing groups, teaching exchanges, workshops).

-Working Groups are situated in one of several Research Clusters, to help map our diverse network: Archives & Media (AM); Digital Humanities (DH); Historical Studies (HS); Humanities Futures (HF); Inequality & Social Difference (ISD); Linguistics (LIN); Literature, Language & Culture (LLC); Musicology/Performance Studies (MP); Philosophy/Critical Theory (PCT); Visual Arts & Culture (VAC).
+Working Groups are situated in one of several Research Clusters, to help map our diverse network: Archives & Media (AM); Digital Humanities (DH); Historical Studies (HS); Humanities Futures (HF); Inequality & Social Difference (ISD); Linguistics, Semiotics, and the Study of Language (LIN); Literature, Language & Culture (LLC); Musicology/Performance Studies (MP); Philosophy/Critical Theory (PCT); Visual Arts & Culture (VAC).

 Working Group Activities take many forms, and the possibilities are endless—from a deep dive into a discipline to broad interdisciplinary queries, from convening to develop manuscripts, explore humanities methods or pedagogies, or reflect on the future of the humanities to advancing community engagement or examining how the humanities can help solve pressing social issues.

 HOW WORKING GROUPS “Work”